Animation with an explanation at the beginning. Enlarge and enjoy!

 The second half of the journey will carry the shadow across central America and end off the shores of Brazil.
 The maximum or greatest eclipse will occur off the shores of Belize.
-Greatest eclipse will be 97.6%.
+The greatest eclipse will be 97.6%.
 Again, this is not a total eclipse.